How Drug and Alcohol Treatment Centers Fight Addiction

 Facilities may also take on a holistic approach to rehabilitation, focusing on the individual as a whole to better integrate their mind, body, and spirit.
 Programs like these will often utilize additional methods to well being such as diet, fitness, natural remedies, emotional health, and spirit-building exercises.
 Emphasis is placed on concepts such as mindfulness, positive self-talk, and improved communication skills, in addition to alternative treatments like drama therapy, art therapy, and animal-assisted therapy.

 Some programs may call on family members of the patient to join in on the process.
 This can be helpful when those relationships have been damaged due to the patient’s substance abuse.
 Through family therapy, the patient and their loved ones can learn how to better communicate and support each other.
-Family relationships have the potential to be the client’s greatest support system in recovery.
+Family relationships have the potential to be the client’s greatest support system in the recovery process.

-The final phase of rehabilitation involves aftercare.
+The final phase of the treatment process involves aftercare.
 Upon discharge, every patient is given a plan of care aimed at providing long-term support in the ongoing battle against addiction.
-This aftercare can include the attendance of follow up sessions and support groups or placement in a home committed to a sober lifestyle.
+This aftercare can include the attendance of follow-up sessions and support groups or placement in a home committed to a sober lifestyle.
 Many patients continue to attend individual and group therapy, as well as addiction support meetings.
 A drug addiction treatment center may even offer extended care or long-term programs, aimed at helping patients who are struggling even after the initial rehabilitation.
-Extended programs are often self-perpetuated, with the progress of the individual determining the length of treatment, with the ultimate goal of easing them back into daily life.
+Extended treatment programs are often self-perpetuated, with the progress of the individual determining the length of the addiction treatment program, with the ultimate goal of easing them back into daily life and sober living.

-For most patients, staying at a rehabilitation facility is not the end, since addiction is a lifelong condition that must be managed.
-But, with the skills gained through the care of professionals and the support of peers, patients can better navigate their lives without fear of resorting to their substance of choice.
+For most patients, staying at either an outpatient rehab facility or an inpatient rehab facility is not the end, since addiction is a lifelong condition that must be managed.
+But, with the skills gained through the care of professionals and the support of peers and loved ones, patients can better navigate their lives without fear of resorting to their substance of choice.